elementbound/nlon/doc/protocol.md

 #### Data

-Data messages are either marked by the "data" type.
+Data messages are marked by the "data" type.

 This message type transmits a chunk of data as part of a correspondence.
 For this message type, the `body` field is RECOMMENDED to be present with a value.
 For the field's value, implementations MUST support any valid JSON data type.

-For nice use cases, the `body` MAY be omitted or set to `undefined`.
+For niche use cases, the `body` MAY be omitted or set to `undefined`.

 #### Finish